We may earn a commission when you buy using our links.

 How Much Does Dashlane Cost?

 Before doing anything, you need to know what you’re getting yourself into if you choose to go with Dashlane.
-There is a free option which only allows you to use it on a single machine.
+There is a free option that only allows you to use it on a single machine.
 As you’ve probably noticed, we didn’t really on this version, and we certainly don’t recommend it.
 If you want a free program that imposes fewer limits, you can go with Password Management Suite Premium or LogMeOnce.

 The premium plan from Dashlane costs a yearly $39.99 fee, with $3.33 per month.
 A bit pricey?
 Maybe, but it’s still more affordable than many of its competitors.
 With that said, Dashlane doesn’t only manage your passwords, but it also offers VPN protection.
 Knowing that makes Dashlane’s price look more reasonable as you won’t have to use another VPN protection program like Hotspot Shield which will run you around $12.99 per year as well as put a limit of 5 devices you can use it on.
 Dashlane, on the other hand, poses no such restriction.